 |UInt32||instructionStreamSize||Size of instruction stream (a stream of UInt8 values)|

 |UInt8||bboxBitmap[n]||Bitmap indicating explicit bounding boxes|

 The format is best characterized by describing the decoding process, especially indications of what are valid and invalid data.
-It is up to the encoder to produce transformed data that is valid and decodes to the desired font data.
+An encoder MUST produce transformed data that is valid, it is up to the encoder to produce transformed data that decodes to the desired font data.
 Note also that this format specifies the decoded result at the semantic level, not specific byte streams.

 The reconstruction process for a single glyph consists of performing the following steps:

 1. Read a Int16 from the nContour stream.
 Store this in the numberOfContours field in the reconstructed TrueType glyph.
 The interpretation of the field is the same as the TrueType spec; if it is zero, the glyph is empty.
 If it is positive, the glyph is simple and the value represents the number of contours in the outline.
 If the nContour value is equal to -1 (0xffff), then the glyph is composite.